Quansight/npyodbc/website/docs/installation/dev-install.md

 Dockerfile to install Microsoft SQL 2022.
 That way you can develop locally and still have a working version of SQL 2022 to test with.

-If you are going to do development on `npyodbc`, then ensure you install the `dev` and `test` extras as indicated above.
+If you are going to do development on npyodbc, then ensure you install the `dev` and `test` extras as indicated above.